zayd-saqib/hyprland-dotfiles/README.md

 grim and slurp are screenshot utilities\
 brightnessctl is used to control the brightness\
 fish is a shell\
+starship is used to customize your terminal prompt.\
 You will also need the hyprcursor and xcursor theme of Bibata-Modern-Classic.